 Double listing of courses is allowed with some caveats, as historically double listing caused additional administrative difficulties as well as confusion to students.
-Proposed double-listings should be circulated for approval through the Course Challenge system.
+Proposed double-listings should be circulated through the Course Challenge process and submitted to the Academic Programs Committee for approval.
 The following guidelines apply to double listings:

 - Once a student has completed the course then that course label is the one for which they receive credit.
-However, equivalencies for double listed courses would apply in the event of program changes. - The course must be delivered at same credit units and level for both course labels. - It must be explicitly stated in the calendar and on the syllabus that it is a double listed course. - Content and administrative authority for the double listed course be clearly explained and each authority must track back to a single unit.
+However, equivalencies for double listed courses would apply in the event of program changes. - The course must be delivered at the same credit units and level for both course labels. - It must be explicitly stated in the Course and Program Catalogue and on the syllabus that it is a double listed course. - Content resource and administrative authority for the double listed course should be clearly explained and each authority must track back to a single unit.
 By default these authorities would reside with the unit of the faculty member who is delivering that section of the course.